cozy/cozy-guidelines/README.md

 ### Breaking change

 Following the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), each commit introducing a breaking change must have a `BREAKING CHANGE: description`.
 The description should contain a migration path, i.e. a way to overcome the change for the apps using the impacted code.

+# Pull requests

+Before merging a PR, the following things must have been done:

+- Faithful integration of the mockups at all screen sizes
+- Tested on supported browsers, including responsive mode
+- Localized in English and French
+- All changes have test coverage
+- Updated README & CHANGELOG, if necessary

 # Travis